 Description of Problem.
 As described in the grant application, motor vehicle collisions claim more lives than domestic abuse, suicide, homicide, or most other diseases.
-While there are support systems for many of the above-named tragedies, such a support system does not exist for one of the most unexpected and sudden deaths in America, a highway fatality.
+While there are support systems for many of the above named tragedies, such a support system does not exist for one of the most unexpected and sudden deaths in America, a highway fatality.
 This creates a tremendous void in a much needed resource area.
 Helping those families who lose a loved one in a highway fatality to share their knowledge of heartbreak and pain could assist in preventing similar tragedies from occurring in the future.
 Three years ago, the SC Highway Patrol began to use victim families and their tragic stories to educate the public about highway safety problems in the State of South Carolina.
 In 2005, the group formally became known as the Families of Highway Fatalities (FHF).
 It is comprised of four components, which are the Highway Safety Speakers Bureau, the Safety Ambassadors, the Peer Team, and Education.
 The workload of the FHF program has grown to such an extent that it can no longer be handled by the current Highway Patrol Staff and the small cadre of volunteers.
 As the group becomes more organized and well-known, the demands will continue to increase.

 Approach Proposed.
-The project will hire a Program Coordinator to oversee the FHF program.
-The Program Coordinator will serve as FHF spokesperson for the media, coordinate SCDPS safety activities with the FHF program, speak about the FHF program and opportunities, manage the FHF website, manage the Speakers Bureau and generate speaking opportunities.
+The project will maintain the Program Coordinator funded though OHS to oversee the FHF program.
+The Program Coordinator serves as FHF spokesperson for the media, coordinates SCDPS safety activities with the FHF program, speaks about the FHF program and opportunities, manages the FHF website, manages the Speakers Bureau and generates speaking opportunities.
 Four regional teams of Safety Ambassadors will be created (in the Upstate, Pee Dee, Lowcountry, and the Midlands).
 Each team will promote any safety initiative being advocated by SCDPS.
 Educational materials will be developed and distributed throughout the state.
 A coordinated effort to contact affected families to offer support and inform them of the group's existence and mission will be led by the Program Coordinator.
 The Speakers Bureau will be available to participate with troopers and other law enforcement in providing safety presentations to the general public.

 Description of Budget.
-The project will fund Personnel @ \$50,206 (includes salary and fringe benefits for one [1] program coordinator); Travel @ \$18,850 (includes in-state mileage and lodging); Equipment @ \$2,300 (includes one [1] laptop computer with docking station and monitor); and Other @ \$16,288 (includes printed materials, laptop accessories, one [1] cellular phone, indirect costs, and bags, notebooks, and golf shirts with FHF logo).
+The project will fund Personnel @ \$44,306 (includes salary and fringe benefits for one [1] program coordinator) and Other @ \$3,775 (includes indirect costs).

-Grant Number: 2H07026

 Name of Applicant: Beaufort County Sheriff's Office

 Project Title: Beaufort County Multi-Agency Joint Enforcement

 Traffic Team

-Federal Recommended: \$ 173,003

-Match Recommended: \$ 19,223

-Total Amount Recommended: \$ 192,226

-Funding Source: Section 402

-Benefit: Local
+Federal Recommended:\$ 118,239Match Recommended:\$ 29,560Total Amount Recommended:\$ 147,799Funding Source:Section 402

 Description of Problem.
 As described in the grant application, Beaufort County is located on the coast of South Carolina, between Charleston, South Carolina, and Savannah, Georgia.
-The 2000 Census indicated there were 120,937 residents in Beaufort County; however, the 2004 population indicators estimated that the number of residents increased by 12.2%, to 135,725.
-At this rate of increase, the population could reach as many as 169,190 by 2010.
-With this growth come increased traffic collisions and traffic law violations.
-The majority of collisions in Beaufort County are speed-related.
-The Beaufort County Sheriff's Office, the Beaufort Police Department, the Port Royal Police Department, the Yemassee Police Department, and the Bluffton Police Department have entered into a Multi-Agency Joint Enforcement Traffic Team agreement to help address the traffic matters within Beaufort County.
+The 2000 Census indicated there were 120,937 residents in Beaufort County; however, the 2004 population indicators estimated that the number of residents increased by 12.2% to 135,725.
+At this rate of increase the population could reach as many as 169,190 by 2010.
+With the growth comes increased traffic collisions and traffic law violations.
+In 2004, there were 3,165 traffic collisions, 25 fatalities, and 1,340 persons injured.
+In 2005, there were 3,300 traffic collisions, 23 fatalities, and 1,335 persons injured.
+In 2006, there were 3,400 traffic collisions, 18 fatalities, and 1,387 persons injured.
+The majority of collisions in Beaufort County are speed related.
+The Beaufort County Sheriff's Office, Beaufort Police Department, Port Royal Police Department, Yemassee Police Department, and the Bluffton Police Department have entered into a Multi-Agency Joint Enforcement Traffic Team agreement to help address the traffic matters within Beaufort County.